Michelangelo Ricci: Biography

 His published mathematical work is summarised in a treatise of nineteen pages, Exercitatio geometrica, de maximis et minimis (1666) in which he studies the maxima of functions of the form $x^m(a - x)^n$ and tangents to curves with equation $y^m = kx^n$, using methods that are an early form of induction.
-This treatise was much admired by his contemporaries and has recently been republished as an appendix to Mercator's 'Logarithmo-Technia' (1688).
+This treatise was much admired by his contemporaries and was republished as an appendix to Mercator's 'Logarithmo-Technia' (1688).
 He also studied spirals (1644) and cycloids (1674) and recognised that the study of tangents and the calculation of areas are reciprocal operations.

-Ricci is also known for his correspondence with Torricelli, Vincenzo Viviani, Rene de Sluze and Cardinal Leopoldo de' Medici, founder of the Accademia del Cimento.
+Ricci is also known for his correspondence with Torricelli, Vincenzo Viviani, René de Sluze and Cardinal Leopoldo de' Medici, founder of the Accademia del Cimento.
 These letters give his thoughts on paraboloids and hyperboloids when cut by parallel planes, on the surface of a ring, and on the properties of the vacuum.
 It was Ricci who welcomed Marin Mersenne, when he came to Italy to present the work of René Descartes.
 In optics he studied the magnifying effect of lenses.
 With Giovanni Battista Baliani he discussed the Galilean revolution.
 Ricci was also a close associate of Antonio Nardi, another mathematician in Rome.
 He collaborated with Nardi on his Scene, an unpublished manuscript that circulated among Torricelli and others, in which Ricci included some of the material that would later appear in his 1666 Geometrica Exercitatio.

 Following the death of Torricelli and the disappearance of Bonaventura Cavalieri, he was requested to collate and publish his correspondence with these two men.
 However he declined the invitation, leading to Torricelli's work being forgotten for some time.

-He endeavored to defend Francesco Redi against Cardinal Leopold when Redi published his Esperienze Intorno alla Generazione degl'Insetti, arguing against the spontaneous generation of insects.
+He endeavoured to defend Francesco Redi against Cardinal Leopold when Redi published his Esperienze Intorno alla Generazione degl'Insetti, arguing against the spontaneous generation of insects.

-Ricci was also the backer of Abbot Francisco Nazzari in the publication of the first review of Italian literature, the Giornale de' Letterati (1668-1683).
+Ricci was also the backer of Abbot Francesco Nazzari in the publication of the first review of Italian literature, the Giornale de' Letterati (1668-1683).